browserengineering/book/book/accessibility.md

 with the development of browsers.
 These days, browsers are by far the most important app many users interact with (especially on desktop computers), so it makes more sense to consider such features core to a browser.
-(However, even though the browser may be most important app, screen reader users need a way to perform a variety of operating system actions such as logging in, typing in lock screens, and starting & navigating between applications.)
+(However, even though the browser may be the most important app, screen reader users need away to perform a variety of operating system actions such as logging in, typing in lock screens, and starting & navigating between applications.)

 [gtts]: https://pypi.org/project/gTTS/